CloudifySource/cloudify-recipes/services/mysql/README.md

 </code></pre>
 <pre><code>
    // In this case:
-   //    dbName,currDBZip,currImportSql are properties which are defined in this properties file
+   //    dbName,currDBZip,currImportSql are properties which are defined in mysql-service.properties
    //    currDBZip is the local name of the zip file ( after download )
    //    currImportSql is the name of the sql file which is stored in currDBZip.
    /     All the occurrences of REPLACE_WITH_DB_NAME in currImportSql, will be replaced with ${dbName}